Space U Odyssey

 • Emergency medications (asthma inhalers or epinephrine auto-injectors) that may be needed for an emergency or on an urgent basis may be carried by the youth participant.
 A buddy or a responsible adult should be sure the youth has the emergency medication. • Youth need to know how to use the medications. • The youth participant must notify the adult leader immediately upon self-administering the emergency medication. • In many cases, an evaluation or further treatment by a healthcare provider may be needed after the use of some emergency medications, e.g., epinephrine, even if the youth member feels OK.
 It may also be necessary to obtain an additional supply if no additional doses are available. • Planning should address how the emergency medication will be administered and include how to develop the adult leader’s comfort in assisting the youth if necessary. • The parent or guardian should be notified of the use of emergency medication.

 • If permission to administer over-the-counter (OTC) medications is not checked on the medical form, medical personnel must attempt to contact the parent or guardian for permission to administer such medications (e.g., Tylenol, Pepto-Bismol).
-If the health and safety staff is unable to reach a parent/guardian, the Scout will need further medical evaluation by the designated camp physician or a hospital facility.
+If the health and safety staff is unable to reach a parent/guardian, the camper will need further medical evaluation by the designated camp physician or a hospital facility.

 • Resources: